 What Do Lenders Consider When You Apply for A Business Loan?

-A lender that issues a loan for a small business typically wants to see evidence that the borrower can pay back the loan on time.
+A lender that issues a loan for a small business typically wants to see evidence that the borrower can repay the loan on time.
 You’ll likely need to present income documentation, such as paycheck stubs.
 If you work independently, you’ll need to provide tax return information and a cash flow statement.
 Additionally, you may need to report your level of debt.
-The most important factor in getting the loan application approved is your personal credit score.
+Your credit score is crucial in getting the loan application approved.

-If you currently own a business and are looking to expand it with an acquisition, the lender will assess your business credit score.
-The lender may also request a financial statement, tax returns, and your company’s bank statements.
-Other items the lender might request include your business plan, licenses, financial projections, and the value of the company you seek to acquire.
+The lender will assess your business credit score if you own a business and want to expand it with an acquisition.
+The lender may also request a financial statement, tax returns and your company’s bank statements.
+Other items the lender might request include your business plan, licenses, financial projections and the company’s value you seek to acquire.

 Things to Do Before Applying for A Business Loan